Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 ### Most institutions set two types of limits:

 1. Tier 1, risk that is specified, an overall limit by asset class;
-2. Tier 2, more generalized risk related areas of business activities;
+2. Tier 2, more generalized risk-related areas of business activities;

-## Moderan portfolio theory
+## Modern portfolio theory
 ### Efficient frontier of Markowitz
 Assumptions:
-  1. Investors are all rational(risk averse and want to maximize the utility);
+  1. Investors are all rational(risk-averse and want to maximize the utility);
-  2. Market is perfectly effcient(no extra trading cost and all infos are transaparent to all investors);
+  2. The market is perfectly efficient(no extra trading cost and all infomations are transparent to all investors);
   3. Returns are normally distributed;

 The Markowitz efficient frontier demonstrates the portfolios in the capital market which is possible have the minimum variance with the same return;